MarcinProgramista/smart-inventory-ai-backend/README.md

 🚀 SmartInventoryAI — Backend

+## Overview

-SmartInventoryAI is an advanced warehouse & inventory management backend built with Node.js, Express, and PostgreSQL, with planned AI-powered predictions for stock, demand, and anomalies.
+SmartInventoryAI Backend is a production-style REST API built with Node.js, Express, and PostgreSQL.
+It provides authentication, role-based access, inventory management, and system health monitoring.
+The backend is designed to be consumed by a separate frontend client (React).

 🔧 Tech Stack